Major Groups > Cup Fungi

 Cup Fungi

-[ Ascomycetes . . . ]
+[ Ascomycota . . . ]

 by Michael Kuo

 "Cup fungi" is not a very scientific term, but it holds together many mushrooms that are shaped more or less like cups, saucers, or goblets.
-In fact the cup-shaped mushrooms are very diverse, comprising several different families and genera in the Ascomycetes.
+In fact the cup-shaped mushrooms are very diverse, comprising several different families and genera in the Ascomycota.

 Aleuria aurantia